(Redirected from 40-man roster)

 The roster is the list of players available to a team.
 In Major League Baseball, there are two different rosters: The active roster and the Major League roster.

 The active roster

 Also known for decades as the 25-man roster and now as the 26-man roster, the active roster is the list of players who are available to play in a given game.
 Until 2020, during most of the regular season and all of the post-season, this roster was limited to 25 players.
 There is an exception for an extra player in doubleheaders, known at the 26th man rule.
 In 2020, the limit was increased to 26 players, and for the first time a limit was placed on the number of pitchers - 13.
 The roster is usually listed in the following order: pitchers, catchers, infielders and outfielders.
 There is no set number of players to be listed in each category except for the limit on pitchers, and players are not limited to playing the positions for which they are listed, except for the recent rule about a maximum number of pitchers.

-In the latter years of the 25-player roster limits, most teams in the mid-2010s will carry a roster of 11 or 12 pitchers (5 starting pitchers and 6 or 7 relief pitchers), 2 catchers, 6 or 7 infielders (the four starters plus two or three substitutes) and 5 outfielders.
-This repartition has evolved over the years, and until the mid-1990s, it was common for teams to carry only 10 pitchers, leaving room for a third catcher and pinch-hitting or defensive specialists, for example.
+In the latter years of the 25-player roster limits, most teams in the mid-2010s will carry a roster of 12 or 13 pitchers (5 starting pitchers and 7 or 8 relief pitchers), 2 catchers, 5 or 6 infielders (the four starters plus two or three substitutes) and 4 or 5 outfielders.
+This division has evolved over the years, and until the mid-1990s, it was common for teams to carry only 10 pitchers, leaving room for a third catcher and pinch-hitting or defensive specialists, for example.
 The move to 26 players was adopted in order for team to carry one additional position players, as teams with a pitching staff of 13, there was room for only 3 substitutes when the DH was in use - including the mandatory back-up catcher.